adamsilver/fdpb/01-Register.md

 </div>
 ```

-Here's a few notes on the HTML:

-- Each error message is an internal anchor that sets focus to the field.
+Notes:

-- As Aaron Gustafsson says in The Features Of Highly Effective Forms at 39 mins in, `role="alert"` will be read out first when the page loads.
+- `role="alert"` means the summary will be read out first when the page loads.
 - The `tabindex` allows us to programmatically set focus to the element when an error is caught by script.
 This means we can bring the summary into view.
 When focus is set, the heading will be read out prompting the user to take action.
+- Each error message is an internal anchor that sets focus to the field.

 Without Javascript, the *server* will render the summary.
 When the page loads without errors the summary should be hidden.
 To do this, the server will need to apply a `hidden` attribute.
 For browsers that don't support it, add `hidden { display: none; }`.

 This allows us to reuse the same component and the same location on the screen.
 This is useful because if the server catches an error, the Javascript validation will clear it appropriately.
-Otherwise we risk two error summaries being shown as previously mentioned.
+Otherwise we risk two error summaries being shown.

 #### 3. Show in-context error messages